arifszn/gitprofile/README.md

     Your personal portfolio will be live at <code>username.github.io</code>.
 For more info, visit [here](https://create-react-app.dev/docs/deployment/#github-pages).

-- **Other:** You can also host your website to Netlify, Vercel, Heroku or other popular services.
+**2. Other:** You can also host your website to Netlify, Vercel, Heroku or other popular services.
 Please refer to this [docs](https://create-react-app.dev/docs/deployment) for detailed guide.

 ## 🚨 Please Read